The rent will be the market rent for similar properties in the local area.

 If the tenant does not agree, you can either accept the position or end the tenancy by issuing a Section 21 (Form 6A) notice.

-If you’re a landlords in Wales you can increase the rent.
+If you’re a landlord in Wales you can increase the rent.
 However, the process depends on the type of occupation contract you have in place.

 For standard occupation contracts, you can increase the rent if the contract holder agrees to the increase or by virtue of a rent increase provision included in the contract.